 Held at Petrofac Training Services Quay, North Esplanade East, Aberdeen.

 Delegates must present photographic ID at the start of the course.
-Accepted forms are government issued photographic identification, e.g. passport, driving licence or Discharge book, proof of sea service, proof of attendance on a PST or Basic Sea Survival course.
+Accepted forms are government issued photographic identification, e.g. passport or driving licence.

-All delegates will be asked to complete a standard medical questionnaire prior to course commencement.
+All candidates will be asked to complete a standard medical questionnaire prior to course commencement.